cloudflare/cloudflare-docs/content/email-security/deployment/api/_index.md

 When you choose an **API deployment** for your [Area 1 setup](/email-security/deployment/), email messages only reach Area 1 after they have already reached a user's inbox.

-Then, through on integrations with your email provider, Area 1 will retract messages based on your organization's policies.
+Then, through on integrations with your email provider, Area 1 can [retract messages](/email-security/email-configuration/retract-settings/) based on your organization's policies.

 ![With API deployment, messages travel through Area 1's email filter after reaching your users.](/email-security/static/api-deployment-diagram.png)